jojonarte/jitsi-meet/README.md

 ## Acknowledgements

 Jitsi Meet started out as a sample conferencing application using Jitsi Videobridge.
 It was originally developed by ESTOS' developer Philipp Hancke who then contributed it to the community where development continues with joint forces!

+## Running storybook

+`npm run storybook`

+This script will build storybook for custom components we created and launch storybook application on your default browser.